Chesterguan/ic3-online-documentation/websites/docs/workspaces/HiPerGator.md

 * 16 Cores GPUs
 * 10TB Blue Storage

-With the expanding of the center, we will increase the resources by the time.
+With the expanding of the center, we will increase the resources by time.

 :::warning Attention
 Only completed de-identified data is allowed to be used in this workspace.
 So if the projects are involved with restricted/PHI data, please use other infrastructures.